tofetpuzo/LAMP/project/project1.md

 2. For any reason a folder is deleted it can be recovered using testdisk package

 3. Recovery of folders introduce disk corruption such as Bad Blocks in file systems.

+4. If you must delete make sure, the data is properly backed up